Things to do on the Isle of Wight in August

 Extra fun at top attractions

-At The Needles Landmark Attraction, every Thursday in August 2023 you’ll be able to enjoy Magic in the Skies.
-From 10am until late you can enjoy shopping, foodie treats, live music and family entertainment, before an iconic firework display lights up the landmark after dusk (approx. 21:30, weather dependent).
+At The Needles Landmark Attraction, every Thursday in August 2025 you’ll be able to enjoy Magic in the Skies.
+From 10am until late you can enjoy shopping, foodie treats, live music and family entertainment, before an iconic firework display lights up the landmark after dusk (weather dependent).
 It’s the perfect way to end a family day out.

-Every Wednesday in August and Monday 28 August 2023, between 6pm and 9.30 pm, there are full on party vibes at Blackgang Chine’s Summer Fest.
-Expect fun foam parties, carnival performers and a fireworks extravaganza.
+Every Wednesday from 30 July to 27 August 2025, between 6pm and 9.30 pm, there are full on party vibes at Blackgang Chine’s Summer Fest.
+Expect fun foam, confetti and laser parties, carnival performers and a fireworks extravaganza.
+During the day you’ll also find a buzz around Cowboy Town every Wednesday.
+With thrilling fights and gunfire in a action-packed cowboy show.

 There are events galore on the Isle of Wight during summertime.
-Depending on when you’re visiting, you might like to take part in Cowes Week, Jack Up The Summer Party, the Island Steam Show, Isle of Wight Scooter Rally, and Ticket to Ryde.
+Depending on when you’re visiting, you might like to join the Island Steam Show, Isle of Wight Scooter Rally, and Ticket to Ryde.

 Visiting at a different time of year?
 Find out what else you can do during your time on the Isle of Wight on our Things to Do web pages.